-San Antonia-Houston
+San Antonio-Houston

-Houston, with the UP route being longer and slower.
+UP and SP have generally parallel routes between San Antonio and Houston, with the UP route being longer and slower.
 (Figure 13-2.)
 The major flows in this corridor are bulk commodities, particularly aggregates, and manifest/intermodal traffic moving to or from the West Coast and Mexican gateways at Laredo or Eagle Pass.
 To improve operations in the corridor, UP/SP will operate much of the lower-speed bulk commodity traffic on the UP route, with the faster traffic operating on the SP route.
 This will increase the effective capacity on the SP line by reducing the number of situations where a fast train must pass a slower one due to the large disparity in train speeds, and will also improve the reliability of the bulk trains.